 Above this spot once stood the keep from which the original Langrafs of the Selintan ruled the region hundreds of years in the past.
 Long ago, the surface ruins were mysteriously obliterated so completely that now only a few scattered very-weathered, cut-stone blocks can be seen among the trees.
 Deep beneath the surface, however, the original dungeon level lies relatively intact.
 The only access is through a collapsed tunnel within the as-yet-undiscovered western sewers (see above).
 Records of the early Langrafs are virtually non-existent, so there is no way of knowing what lies within these old dungeons.

 Saving these Maps

-Because of the java script for the pop-up labels, saving the map images is more difficult.
-To make it easier, right click on the following links to save just the maps.
+Click on the City of Greyhawk v.2 map to pull up the GIF file and save it.
+Because of the java script for the pop-up labels, saving the map 2 and 3 images is more difficult.
+To make it easier, right click on the following links to save just those maps.
 Greyhawk map: dt-cogh.gif Undercity Map: cogh-undercity.gif

 The Living Greyhawk Journal

 As a special bonus included with the Living Greyhawk Journal #2, a full-color, high resolution map of the City of Greyhawk was produced by myself (the map you see here) and printed by the RPGA Network as a 2 by 3 foot poster sheet.
 Unfortunately, the Living Greyhawk Journal is now out-of-print.
 Perhaps, if the demand is high enough, Wizards of the Coast or Paizo Publishing may republish the map.
 Paizo Publishing has on at least one occasion found more copies of the Journal, and have made them available on their website.
 Check there periodically to see if they have anything.
 Otherwise you might find something on eBay.
 I list here the articles of particular interest to the City of Greyhawk.